DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * The `"` in `[href="text"]` is optional, but *only* if the criteria text is only a single word, and has no numbers, slashes, or certain other characters.
 * `:style` and `{ }` do not allow the use of URL values.
 * It is claimed in [this comment](https://github.com/DandelionSprout/adfilt/issues/7#issuecomment-481978609) that Safari does not properly accept the use of `$third-party`.
-* Amazingly, using `!
-Redirect: ` in the intended target link's list, will cause an infinite loop that prevents the list from being loaded.
 * In Opera, the F12 filetree is not actually opened with F12 by default, but instead with Ctrl+Shift+I (Capital İ).
 * No entries can use both `||` and `##` at the same time.
 * Major note to advanced CSS experts: Some advanced terms have been replaced in this guide, because they'd be less than obvious to laymen who'd need this guide.
 For instance, I replaced `DOM tree` with `F12 filetree`, because I 100% genuinely felt that it was easy to think `DOM` was short for "dominatrix", and also because many people may not even know how to open said tree in web browsers.

-¹ = Includes Nano Adblocker, uBlock Origin ≥1.20.0, AdGuard, AdNauseum, Adblock Plus version ≥3.5, and AdBlock.
+¹ = Includes Nano Adblocker, uBlock Origin ≥1.20.0, AdGuard (except iOS), AdNauseum, Adblock Plus version ≥3.5, and AdBlock.
 It does **not** include AdGuard Home, Brave Browser, Slimjet, uBlock non-Origin, Tracking Protection List, or Blokada, whose syntax supports are considerably inferior to the above list.